2. User interfaces

 workspaces

 of the SPPAS package.
-This file is made of the name of
+This file is made

-the workspace followed by the extension .json
+of the name of the workspace followed by the extension

 .
-It includes all
+It includes all properties of a workspace that

-into the currently selected workspace, its root
+the currently selected workspace, its root

-and its
+and its path

 are extracted and stored into a tree-like architecture.

-The data are structured as follow:
+The data are structured as follows:

-- a workspace contains a list of paths,
+- a workspace contains a list of paths;

-- each path contains the list of roots sharing this path,
+- each path contains the list of roots sharing this path;

 - each root contains the list of filenames sharing this root.